trivalleycoders-org/event-doc-and-admin/doc/db-access.md

 ```js
 { data: [], meta: {}}
 ```
+- data is always an array even if only 1 document is returned
-Currently the meta field is not used
+- Currently the meta field is not used
-__The only method that does not return the above format is <code>dropCollection()</code> which returns true or an error.
+- __The only method that does not return the above format is <code>dropCollection()</code> which returns true or an error.

 ## Here is a list of all current dbFunctions
 ```js